lvlsgroup/afripods-light-test/README.md

 *Remark* - Episode `duration` is in seconds.

 ## Requirements
-- If nothing else is specified you´re free to solve the problem in `Vue`, `React` or `Angular`
+- If nothing else is specified you're free to solve the problem in `Vue`, `React` or `Angular`
-- We prefer that you´re setting up a backend (e.g. node or java) where you are storing and requesting the data.
 - It needs to look great in both phones and desktop
 - The lists must support a lot of items.
 - Do not make the task harder than it is.
-It can be solved in one or two hours.
+It should be solved in a couple of hours.
-- You do not need to write tests (but if you want to write tests, you are free to do it)
+- Document how to run your application and anything else that you feel is important.

+## Optional
+- If you'd like you can set up a backend (e.g. node or java) where you are storing and requesting the data.
+- Write tests